 It is possible to become addicted to either drug even after just a few days of taking them in excess.
 People who take either Xanax or Valium can develop a tolerance to them, which means they will need larger amounts of the drugs to achieve the same effects.

 Further, the risk of addiction typically increases with age, which means that the effects of Valium and Xanax tend to last longer in older individuals.
 In addition, the drugs usually take longer to leave the system in an older person compared to a younger one.

 Addiction is serious, whether it is from illicit street drugs, alcohol or prescription drugs like Xanax or Valium.
 If you believe you have an addiction to either Xanax or Valium, it is important to reach out for help right away.

 Rather than abruptly stopping your use of these drugs, it is safer to detox in a medically supervised environment where you will receive the care and attention needed to safely and effectively eliminate the drugs from your system.
 From there, you can enter a drug rehab program to develop the tools that can help you in your journey toward addiction recovery.

-Contact The Recovery Village Palmer Lake today to discuss your treatment options.
+We have a proven track record of successful substance abuse and addiction treatment at our facilities in Palmer Lake, Colorado.
+Contact The Recovery Village Palmer Lake to discuss your treatment options.